Virginia’s Safest Cities of 2025

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-• 60 cities met criteria to be considered for ranking.
+• 60 cities met criteria for ranking this year.

 The 20 safest cities in Virginia